 Openscapes Champions Cohorts

 The NMFS Openscapes Mentor Community will be leading 3 Champions Cohorts in Fall 2024!
-Read on to learn what this is and how to sign up.
+Read on to learn what this is.

 What is the Champions Program?